 How grateful I am to know that you loved me with this complete love – also.

-I think I found out how much I loved you when you had to make decisions as to your life – to choose to let you go – or to choose to keep you here under circumstances that would be so difficult for you – but you would be alive.
+I think I found out how much I loved you when I had to make decisions as to your life–to choose to let you go – or to choose to keep you here under circumstances that would be so difficult for you–but you would be alive.

 I loved you – I didn’t want to extend your suffering – I knew your wishes.
 That you would go when you were called home.
-The children all agreed and wouldn’t submit you to all the procedures they wanted to do.
-I feel the Doctor was telling us that unless we let him do all these procedures that you would die within 36 hours – this is what you did.
+The children all agreed and wouldn’t submit you to all the procedures to which the medical professions would be required to do.
+I feel the Doctor was telling us that unless we let him do all these procedures that you would die within 36 hours.

-As I could see that you couldn’t be well and that you were in such pain, I wouldn’t let them do any more tests on you.
+As I could see that you couldn’t be well again, you wouldn’t the same Paul, and, you were in such pain, I wouldn’t let them do any more tests on you.
 My feelings were – why inflict any more pain on you.
 Then as a few hours went by I began to worry that I was causing your death.
 I called Bishop Clark and he came right to the hospital.
 He helped me make decisions that had to be made as you continued to be under such distress, pain and difficulty breathing.
 They kept giving you pain medication to make you as comfortable as possible.

 I felt like I was the one holding you back and when I whispered to you my love for you and that it was alright for you to leave – you slipped away.